h0x91b/redis-fast-driver/README.md

 This node module use hiredis async library written on C by Salvatore Sanfilippo.

-All regular functions including PUB/SUB and MONITOR mode works fine, this driver almost an year on my production enviroment under really have load (30k ops/sec each redis in cluster)...
+All regular functions including PUB/SUB and MONITOR mode works fine, this driver almost an year on my production enviroment under really high load (30k ops/sec each redis in cluster)...
 Also this driver used in https://github.com/joaojeronimo/node_redis_cluster and in my fork https://github.com/h0x91b/fast-redis-cluster

 Usage